nashidau/galvinise/README.md

 Inline Values
 =============

-{{ some lua code }} evaluaates the lua code.
+{{ some lua code }} evaluates the lua code.
 It produces no output by default.
 If it returns a value, that value is coerced to a string, and printed in the output.